 But it presents a chicken-or-the-egg question—does the microbial imbalance cause weight gain or does the extra weight somehow change the balance of bacteria?

-Renowned integrative physician Robert Rountree, M.D., thinks the evidence is clear, "There is no question that the bacteria in our gut can affect our weight."* He first cites animal studies, in which obese mice are given a fecal transplant from lean mice and, consequently, lose weight and body fat.*
+Renowned integrative physician Robert Rountree, M.D., thinks the evidence is clear, "There is no question that the bacteria in our gut can affect our weight."* He first cites animal studies, in which obese mice are given a fecal transplant2 from lean mice and, consequently, lose weight and body fat.*

 This might be due to how gut bacteria interact with our cells and digestive process.